maxime-clenet/Block_model_AMP/README.md

   Solve the LCP using an **iterative process** as an alternative to Lemke’s method.

 - **Law_comparison.py**
-  Solve the LCP for a block-structured interaction matrix and compare the **empirical distribution of persistent species** to **theoretical truncated normal PDFs**.
+  Solve the LCP for a block-structured interaction matrix (using Lemke's method) and compare the **empirical distribution of persistent species** to **theoretical truncated normal PDFs**.

 - **Law_theory.py**
-  Simulate and visualize **truncated distributions of species abundances** from fixed-point computations in block-structured models.
+  Simulate and visualize **truncated distributions of species abundances** from fixed-point computations in block-structured models (a way to verify that the distribution matches the histogram when we generate the solution from a normal sample).

 - **Theory_vs_Empirical.py**
   Compare **fixed-point predictions** vs. **empirical estimates** of the effective parameters